fsharp/fslang-design/FSharp-4.1b/FS-1046-consistent-tuple-types.md

 ###### F# 4.1 after the breaking change (VS2017 15.4-15.5)

-This led to some inconsistencies where tuple types that the user thinks of as "equivalent" when they flow in to F# via C# libraries  become non-equicalent when written explicitly in  F#.
+This led to some inconsistencies where tuple types that the user thinks of as "equivalent" when they flow in to F# via C# libraries  become non-equivalent when written explicitly in  F#.
 As a result a [change](https://github.com/dotnet/fsharp/pull/3283) was made to give the rule

 >  Occurrences of ``System.Tuple<t,t2>`` and other .NET tuple types are always decompiled to F# tuple types regardless of whether they occur in .NET metadata or F# source code.
 >